-In May of 1994, Boone County dedicated a new baseball and soccer complex called Central Park.
-The facility included a 2.2 mile walking / biking trail that went through the woods and wound around all the ball fields.
-During a long range planning session in 1996, the Boone County Horticultural Advisory Council and UK Cooperative Extension Agents saw the need to document and preserve Boone County’s natural resources.
+In May of 1994, Boone County dedicated a new 121-acre baseball and soccer complex called Central Park.
+The facility included a 2.2 mile walking / biking trail that wound around all the athletic fields.
+During a long-range planning session in 1996, the Boone County Horticultural Advisory Council and UK Cooperative Extension Agents saw the need to document and preserve Boone County’s natural resources.
 They also saw a need to create a place dedicated to growing and studying the trees and shrubs of landscape horticulture.
 This needed to be a place that could be enjoyed by schools, community groups, garden clubs, as well as private citizens as they found out which landscape trees and shrubs grow well in our local climate.

-A unique partnership was created between the Boone County government and the Boone County Cooperative Extension District to form the nation’s first arboretum within an active recreation setting.
-Mr. Richard Ammon of Ammon Landscape drew the planting design, and seven local nurseries came together with hundreds of volunteers to bring the vision into reality.
+The Boone County Cooperative Extension District formed a unique partnership with Boone County Fiscal Court to form the nation’s first arboretum within an active recreation setting.
+Mr. Richard Ammon of Ammon Landscape drew the initial planting design, and seven local nurseries came together with hundreds of volunteers to bring the vision into reality.